open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 This still does not provide the code.
 These astrology symbols must be turned into numbers using the clue provided in [box 4].
 This box either directly has the conversion of symbol to number or has a [symbol algebra] puzzle to assign a number to each.
+In the numbering provided in the [examples above](#evp-tool-box-4), these symbols translate to the code 3152.

 [spirit world]: #spirit-world-room-2
 [list of items]: #secrets-to-long-life